 Article 35 of the Enforcement Decree of the Corporate Tax Act provides that where a corporation transfers assets to a person other than a specially-related person at a price below the normal value or buys assets from such person at a price above the normal value without justifiable reasons, then the portion of such difference which is considered as gift shall be deemed as a donation.
 It further provides that in such case, the value within the range of 30% higher or lower than the market value shall be considered as the “normal” value.
 However, it does not provide a definition for market value.
 Therefore, the market value may be determined by reference to the market value prescribed by the Corporate Tax Act, under provisions which deny unreasonable deductions from transactions between parties having special relationships.

 According to Article 52, Paragraph 2 of the Corporate Tax Act (provisions denying unreasonable deductions from transactions between parties having special relationships), the market price is the price determined by sound social customs and commercial practices of an arm’s length transaction between parties not having a special relationship with each other.
 Article 89, Paragraph 2 of the Enforcement Decree of the Corporate Tax Act further provides that where the market price cannot be clearly established, the following price shall be used instead: (i) the appraised value if the asset is appraised by an appraisal corporation pursuant to the Act on the Public Notice of Values and Appraisals of Lands, etc., (ii) if there is no appraised value, then the price which is obtained in accordance with the method prescribed by Articles 61 through 64 of the Inheritance and Gift Tax Act.
-According to Article 61, Paragraph 5 of the Inheritance and Gift Tax Act, the proviso of Article 51, Paragraph 2 of its Enforcement Decree and Article 165, paragraph 1, item B of the Enforcement Decree of the Income Tax Act as referenced by the of the , as for a right to use certain facilities, such as golf club memberships, the price to be used shall be the standard market value published by the National Tax Service, if there is one.
+According to Article 61, Paragraph 5 of the Inheritance and Gift Tax Act, the proviso of Article 51, Paragraph 2 of its Enforcement Decree and Article 165, paragraph 1, item B of the Enforcement Decree of the Income Tax Act as referenced by Article 51, Pat Decree of the Inheritance as for a right to use celf club memberships, the price to be used shall be the standard market value published by the National Tax Service, if there is one.

 Therefore, the market price of the Memberships in the present case shall be determined by the public notice published by the National Tax Service.
 According to the public notice of the National Tax Service published on February 1, 2001, the standard market value of the Memberships (of Ildong CC) was set at 180,000,000 Won per unit.
 The price 30% lower than such standard market price is 126,000,000 Won, which is the threshold amount of the normal value.
 If SK GAS sells the Membership at a price lower than 126,000,000 Won per unit, then the difference between the actual price per unit and 126,000,000 Won will be deemed to be a donation in accordance with Article 35 of the Enforcement Decree of the Corporate Tax Act, which shall not be deductible by SK GAS.